DiamondLightSource/epicsdbbuilder/docs/api.rst

         record naming rules currently in force and any field can be given a value by assigning it in `kargs`.

+        See :class:`epicsdbbuilder.recordbase.Record` for more details of these methods.

     Note that fields can be assigned either in the constructor or subsequently, and fields can be used as links::